3bdelazizRs/App-Recommendation-Books/README.md

 ## Getting Started

-To get started with the Flutter AI Image Generator, follow these steps:
+To get started with the App Recommendation Books, follow these steps:

 1. **Clone the Repository**: Clone the repository to your local machine using the following command:
    ```